trith/trith/README.md

 * [Stack-based][stack-oriented] means that instead of having named parameters, Trith functions operate on an implicit data structure called the _operand stack_.
-Trith functions can be thought of in terms of popping and pushing operands from and onto this stack, or equivalently in purely functional terms as unary functions that map from one stack to another.
+Trith functions can be thought of in terms of popping and pushing operands from/onto this stack, or equivalently in purely functional terms as unary functions that map from one stack to another.
 * [Concatenative][concatenative] means that the concatenation of any two Trith functions also denotes the [composition][] of those functions.